innovation-options/io-web/content/posts/angels_and_options/index.md

 ---
 title: Angels and Options
-Date: 2020-01-15
-Slug: angels-and-options
-Status: published
-Summary: How pre-growth investors view their portfolios.
+subtitle: How pre-growth investors view their portfolios.
 ---